threeal/git-checkout-cmake/README.md

 # GitCheckout.cmake

-GitCheckout.cmake is a [CMake](https://cmake.org/) module for cloning and checking out a [Git](https://git-scm.com/) repository from your CMake project.
+Clone and check out a [Git](https://git-scm.com/) repository from a [CMake](https://cmake.org/) project.

+This module contains a `git_checkout` function for cloning a Git repository from a remote location and checking out the files based on the given reference, which can be a commit hash, branch, or tag.
+It also supports sparse checkout for checking out specific files from a large repository.

 ## License